Sota-hub/React-Assignments/react602/README.md

 # Interview Questions for React Developers

+### What are the different phases of React component’s lifecycle?
+- Mounting
+- Updating
+- Unmounting

+### What is the difference between a Container and a Component?
+- **Container** is considered that the component has a relation between server side like fetch.
+- **Component** renders HTML.
+Just for React UI.

 ### What is React JS?
 What are the advantages compared to other JavaScript frameworks?
 React is an efficient, declarative, and flexible open-source front-end JavaScript library for building simple, fast and scalable front-ends.
 It is developed by Facebook in 2011.